 You have a Straight, which is the nuts.
 You have one opponent, who checked to you.
 It is OK to bet big here.
 Maybe he caught an ace on the river and wants to see the showdown.
-A decent hand on the river On the same board as above and with the same opponent, but this time you have
+A decent hand on the river On the same board as above and with the same opponent, but this time you have for third pair.

-You were trying to hit a flush after the flop but made two pair on turn and river instead.
-When he checks to you, you should make a small bet.
-If he has a queen or a jack, for example, or even a hand like for third pair.
 This is a hand you should just check behind.
 Remember that you always need a purpose to bet.
 You shouldn't go for a value bet here because your hand is not strong enough for that.
 It's obviously not necessary to protect your hand from draws because all cards are out already.
 Bluffing is not necessary either because if you opponent has a weak hand, you will win the showdown anyway.
 And there is no need to bet for information either.
 If you check, the cards will get turned over, which will give you all the information you need.
 A terrible hand on the river Yet again the same board with your lone opponent.
 Unfortunately, you are holding